tidalmigrations/tidalmigrations.github.io/index.md

 The purpose of this document is to show you how to modify HTTP requests to send authorized requests to the Tidal Migrations API.
-However, to send these requests, you must authenticate into the Tidal Migrations API.
+However, to send these requests, you must authenticate with the Tidal Migrations API.

 In order to authenticate with the Tidal Migrations API, you must provide your